opensearch-project/documentation-website/_opensearch/remote.md

 ## Translog

 Any index changes are written to disk during a Lucene commit.
-However, Lucene commits are expensive operations, and as such cannot be performed after every change to the index.
+However, Lucene commits are expensive operations, so they cannot be performed after every change to the index.
 Instead, each shard records every indexing operation in a transaction log called *translog*.
 When a document is indexed, it is added to the memory buffer and also recorded in the translog.
-Frequent refresh operations write the documents in the memory buffer to a segment, and clear the memory buffer.
-Periodically, a flush performs a Lucene commit, which includes writing the segments to disk using `fsync`, purging the old translog, and starting a new translog.
+Frequent refresh operations write the documents in the memory buffer to a segment and then clear the memory buffer.
+Periodically, a flush performs a Lucene commit, which includes writing the segments to disk using fsync, purging the old translog, and starting a new translog.

 Thus, a translog contains all operations that have not yet been flushed.